 When we got off the ferry boat in Iraklion, we hitched a ride on a tiny motor scooter (well one of us did) and then got to the main road that crossed the island.
 Our destination was Matala, the tiniest of villages, on the southern coast of the island.
 Hitchhiking was tough because there was almost no traffic.
 Almost no one owned a car.
 We finally got a ride in a dump truck.
-Margie, I, and the guitar got in the front seat with the driver.
+The Eastlake girl and I (and the guitar) got in the front seat with the driver.
 Brian wanted to ride up on the load of gravel--a dangerous and uncomfortable position for him.
 While we were driving, we tried to communicate with the driver, but it was difficult.
 We only knew a few phrases of Greek, and he knew just a little English.
 He did know some German, so between these three languages he told us of the assassination of Martin Luther King.
 Still, I could hardly believe what I heard, and it would be hours more before King's murder was confirmed for us.

 On that trip across Crete, we stopped at an archaeological site (very famous, very important, unbeknownst to us) called Phaistos.